adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 The covariate shift occurs due to change of networks parameters during training.

-(5) The resolution of the input image largely affects thesegmentation, although it seems as a tiny detail.
+(5) The resolution of the input image largely affects the segmentation, although it seems as a tiny detail.

 We found thathigher input image resolution can help with segmenting smallobjects like pedestrian.